-$B{NET}$ = The fuel manufacturing facility net annual average benzene level, in volume percent benzene.
+B{NET} = The fuel manufacturing facility net annual average benzene level, in volume percent benzene.
 The net average benzene level is the average benzene level for gasoline produced at a fuel manufacturing facility after adjusting for credits and deficits under this subpart.

-- (5) The annual average benzene concentrations calculated in paragraphs (b)(3) and (4) of this section must be rounded and reported to two decimal places in accordance with §1090.50. - (c) Accounting for oxygenate added at a downstream location.
+(5) The annual average benzene concentrations calculated in paragraphs (b)(3) and (4) of this section must be rounded and reported to two decimal places in accordance with §1090.50.

+- (c) Accounting for oxygenate added at a downstream location.
 A gasoline manufacturer may include the volume of oxygenate added at a downstream location and the estimated effects of such blending on sulfur and benzene content in compliance calculations under this subpart, provided that the gasoline manufacturer complies with the requirements in §1090.710. - (d) Inclusions.
-Gasoline manufacturers must include the following products in their compliance calculations: - (1) CG. - (2) RFG. - (3) BOB. - (4) Added gasoline volume resulting from the production of gasoline from PCG as follows:

-- (i) For PCG by subtraction as specified in §1090.1320(a)(1), include as a negative batch the PCG volume and PCG sulfur and benzene content and include as a positive batch the new batch of gasoline volume and sulfur and benzene content in compliance calculations under this section. - (ii) For PCG by addition as specified in §1090.1320(a)(2), include as a positive batch only the volume and sulfur and benzene content of the blendstock added to make the new batch of gasoline in compliance calculations under this section.
+Gasoline manufacturers must include the following products that they produced or imported during the compliance period in their compliance calculations: - (1) CG. - (2) RFG. - (3) BOB. - (4) Added gasoline volume resulting from the production of gasoline from PCG as follows: - (i) For PCG by subtraction as specified in §1090.1320(a)(1), include as a negative batch the PCG volume and PCG sulfur and benzene content and include as a positive batch the new batch of gasoline volume and sulfur and benzene content in compliance calculations under this section. - (ii) For PCG by addition as specified in §1090.1320(a)(2), include as a positive batch only the volume and sulfur and benzene content of the blendstock added to make the new batch of gasoline in compliance calculations under this section.
 Do not include any test results or volumes for the PCG or new batch of gasoline in these calculations. - (5) Inclusion of a particular batch of gasoline for compliance calculations for a compliance year is based on the date the batch is produced, not shipped.
-For example, a batch produced on December 30, 2021 but shipped on January 2, 2022 would be included in the compliance calculations for the 2021 compliance period.
+For example, a batch produced on December 30, 2021, but shipped on January 2, 2022, would be included in the compliance calculations for the 2021 compliance period.
 However, the volume included in the 2021 compliance period for that batch would be the entire batch volume, even though the shipment of all or some of the batch did not occur until 2022. - (e) Exclusions.
-Gasoline manufacturers must exclude the following products from their compliance calculations: - (1) Gasoline that was not produced by the gasoline manufacturer. - (2) Blendstocks transferred to others as specified in §1090.XXX. - (3) PCG. - (4) Certified butane and certified pentane blended under §1090.XXX. - (5) TGP. - (6) Gasoline exempted under subpart G of this part from the average standards under subpart C of this part.
+Gasoline manufacturers must exclude the following products from their compliance calculations: - (1) Gasoline that was not produced by the gasoline manufacturer. - (2) Regulated blendstock, unless the regulated blendstock is added to PCG or TGP under §1090.1320 or §1090.1325, respectively. - (3) PCG. - (4) Certified butane and certified pentane blended under §1090.1320. - (5) TGP.

+(6) Gasoline exempted under subpart G of this part from the average standards under subpart C of this part.